hedywings/objectbox/README.md

 <a name="API_has"></a>
 ### .has(id)

-Checks if there is an obj with the given id in the box .
+Checks if there is an obj with the given id in this box .

 **Arguments**